Dishan765/DodoAirline/README.md

   <li>Cancel a booked flight</li>
   <li>Review a flight</li>
 </ul>
-<p>The story website was built using the PHP, JavaScript, HTML and CSS.</p>
+<p>The Dodo Airline website was built using the PHP, JavaScript, HTML and CSS.</p>

 <h1> What I Learned</h1>
 <ul>